 The EU Neighbours east project, in collaboration with ACT LLC, carries out opinion polls in the six EU's Eastern Partner countries (Armenia, Azerbaijan, Belarus, Georgia, Republic of Moldova and Ukraine) on an annual basis.

 According to the 2018 survey:

-- 68% of Moldovans believe the relations with the European Union are good – well ahead of the average of 61% in the region.
+- 74% of Moldovans believe the relations with the EU are good, up 6% on 2017 – well ahead of the regional average of 63%.

 - Moldovans who have a positive image of the EU tend to strongly associate EU with human rights, individual freedom and economic prosperity.

-- 79% of Moldovans are aware of the EU’s financial support to the country and 37% believe that EU support is effective.
+- 87% of Moldovans are aware of the EU’s financial support (up 8% on 2017), the highest in the region and substantially above the regional average of 57%.
+There has been a marked rise (+18%) in those who believe that EU support is effective (55%).

 - General perceptions about the EU

 - Values associated with the EU

 - Assessment of EU relations with the home country

 - Awareness of financial support provided by the EU and assessment of its effectiveness

 To find out the results of Opinion Survey 2018: Regional Overview, please go here.

 To find out more about EU-Republic of Moldova cooperation, please go here.